gustavohcastro/sheetgo/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the app in your localhost for this system

 ```
 yarn start